DataDog/heroku-buildpack-datadog/README.md

 ## Prerun script

-In addition to all of the configurations above, you can include a prerun script, `/datadog/prerun.sh`, in your application to arbitrarily modify the environment variables and configuration files prior to starting the Datadog Agent.
+In addition to all of the configurations above, you can include a prerun script, `/datadog/prerun.sh`, in your application.
+The prerun script will run after all of the standard configuration actions and immediately before starting the Datadog Agent.
+This allows you to modify the environment variables, perform additional configurations, or even disable the Datadog Agent programmatically.

 The example below demonstrates a few of the things you can do in the `prerun.sh` script: